dnerdy/django-reroute/README.rst

 django-reroute
 ==============

-django-reroute is a drop-in replacement for django.conf.urls.defaults which supports HTTP verb dispatch and view wrapping.
+django-reroute is a drop-in replacement for django.conf.urls.defaults that supports HTTP verb dispatch and view wrapping.

 Download
 --------